hdShang/arxiv-daily/docs/cs-LG/2025-06-26/papers/250620935v1-forecasting-geopolitical-events-with-a-sparse-temporal-fusion-transf.md

 ---
 layout: default
-title: Forecasting Geopolitical Events with a Sparse Temporal Fusion Transformer and Gaussian Process Hybrid: A Case Study in Middle Eastern and U.S. Conflict Dynamics
+title: "Forecasting Geopolitical Events with a Sparse Temporal Fusion Transformer and Gaussian Process Hybrid: A Case Study in Middle Eastern and U.S. Conflict Dynamics"
 ---

 # Forecasting Geopolitical Events with a Sparse Temporal Fusion Transformer and Gaussian Process Hybrid: A Case Study in Middle Eastern and U.S. Conflict Dynamics